ShwetaKanojiya/Linux-Assignment/README.md

 ### `rm` — Remove
 - `rm file.txt`: Deletes a file
-- `rm -r projects`: Deletes a folder and its contents (⚠️ irreversible)
+- `rm -r projects`: Deletes a folder and its contents (irreversible)

 ---